Panthers DB Eric Reid resumes protest, kneels during national anthem in NFL return

-CHARLOTTE, N.C. -- New Panthers safety Eric Reid kneeled during the National Anthem Sunday before his first game with the team against the New York Giants.
+CHARLOTTE, N.C. -- New Panthers safety Eric Reid kneeled during the national anthem Sunday before his first game with Carolina against the New York Giants.

 Reid signing came with controversy as the new Panther is still suing the NFL, saying the league colluded to keep him out during offseason free agency.

-The last time Reid was at Bank of America Stadium, he took a knee with then-teammate Colin Kaepernick before a Sept.
-2016 game against the Panthers.

-"I've talked to a couple of people about it as I said I'm still evaluating the scope of our country," Reid said.
-"And I'll make that decision later."

-When he spoke to the media Monday, the one-time Pro Bowl safety made one thing clear: his re-entry into the NFL will not come quietly.
+When Reid spoke with the media earlier in the week, the one-time Pro Bowl safety made one thing clear: his re-entry into the NFL will not come quietly.

 "Like I said, I will keep speaking for my people," he said.